-We expect CdM to remain predominantly deposit funded (customer deposits accounted for 82% of non-equity liabilities as of December 2019), with the expansion of retail activities supporting deposit collection.
+We expect CdM to remain predominantly deposit funded (customer deposits accounted for 84% of non-equity liabilities as of June 2020), with the expansion of retail activities supporting deposit collection.
+CdM's deposit base primarily comprises low-cost current and savings accounts, which represented 90% of total deposits as of June 2020.

-CdM's deposit base comprises primarily of low-cost current and savings accounts, which represented 90% of total deposits as of December 2019.
 In addition, the bank's funding base is relatively granular, with the top 20 depositors representing less than 10% of total deposits as of December 2018.
-The bank's market funding was modest at 9.6% of tangible banking assets as of December 2019 (11.7% as of December 2015), which is a credit positive.
+The bank's market funding was modest at 7.4% of tangible banking assets as of June 2020 (11.7% as of December 2015), which is credit positive.